 Many insurance companies are approving sessions delivered by remote methods such as via videoconferencing platforms and telephone.
 Amoung these are the Insurance Corporation of British Columbia (ICBC), WorkSafe BC, and Crime Victims BC.
 If you are unsure whether your heath insurance company will reimburse you for your online or telephone counselling sessions, please consult your provider.

 What about neurofeedback?

 We have solutions for clients wishing to do neurofeedback who are unable get to the office or would rather train from home.
-Unfortunately, during the state of emergency due to the coronavirus outbreak, we are unable to offer neurofeedback at the office.
 Visit this page for more information about our home neurofeedback options.